How to Use Pinterest Ads the Right Way

 Additionally, Pinterest recently reported that part of its growth strategy is international expansion and that a whopping 71% of Pinterest’s users come from outside the USA.
 If you are looking for a low cost way to reach an international user base, you may want to consider trying out Promoted Pins.

-After a lot of digging, asking questions on private Facebook groups, and reading dozens of blogs, we’ve discovered a course by Monica Froese of RedefiningMom that’s all about Promoted Pins.
+After a lot of digging, asking questions on private Facebook groups, and reading dozens of blogs, we’ve discovered several courses by Monica Froese of RedefiningMom that’s all about Promoted Pins.
 Now, don’t assume that Redefining Mom is “just another mom blog.”
 Her blog originally started as a resource for teaching busy moms how to start profitable online businesses.
 Like most businesses online however, her blog has moved in new directions along the way.
 Monica has clearly found her passion with Pinterest – and more specifically with teaching online entrepreneurs about Promoted Pins.
 And she rocks it!
+Monica is a smart cookie and when she discovers a new trick to getting the most out of Promoted Pins, she shares it with her students.

 - Can kickstart a pin’s popularity